TomasSobotaT/OldGamerCry_ASP_Blog/README.md

 Articles are listed on the front page in order of newest to oldest.<br>
 Articles and user data are stored in the database using the Entity Framework (in the project is used Code-first). <br>
-Test articles are copied from wikipedia <br>
+Test articles are copied from wikipedia. <br>

 WWW: <a href="http://oldgamercry.aspifyhost.cz/">oldgamercry.aspifyhost.cz<a><br>
 Documentation (CZ): <a href="https://tsobota.cz/ASP_Oldgamercry.html">tsobota.cz/ASP_Oldgamercry.html<a>